Livestream Sunday Worship: 10:30 am

 Project Transformation's mission is to transform local communities by engaging children, college age young adults, and churches in purposeful relationships with leadership development and after-school and summer camp programming.

-The center for Living and Learning is a private non-profit residential supportive living facility for housing adults who have experiences with severe and persistent mental illnesses.
+The Center for Living and Learning is a private non-profit residential supportive living facility for housing adults who have experiences with severe and persistent mental illnesses.

 One Generation Away distributes healthy foods to families throughout Middle Tennessee that currently do not have access to food sources due to economic and physical barriers.